Develop | Secure | Maintain

 - Performance of the final knowledge transfer and closeout

 The SOA as a Service is completed throughout the course of a year, during a 12 day time period.
-There are multiple checkpoints and assessments that are planned.
+There are multiple planned checkpoints and assessments.
 You can view the entire agenda below.

 Remediation Planning Playbook